telerik/winforms-docs/richtexteditor/keyboard-support.md

 |ShowFontPropertiesDialog|Ctrl+D|
 |ShowInsertHyperlinkDialog|Ctrl+K|

 Now these key shortcuts can be overridden and customized to the liking of the user.
-This can be achieved by creating a custom
+This can be achieved by creating a custom __RichTextEditorInputBehavior__ descendant:
-          __RichTextEditorInputBehavior__ descendant
-        #_[C#] _

 {{source=..\SamplesCS\RichTextEditor\KeyboardSupport.cs region=input}}
 {{source=..\SamplesVB\RichTextEditor\KeyboardSupport.vb region=input}}